supermarsx/autogithubpullmerge/docs/notifications.md

 Use `--hook-header` to add HTTP headers such as authentication tokens, and the threshold flags to trigger alerts when repositories accumulate excessive pull requests or stray branches.

+Additional context can be provided to individual hook actions by defining a `parameters` object in the configuration.
+Parameter values are exposed via the JSON payload under `parameters` and, for command actions, through uppercased environment variables named `AGPM_HOOK_PARAM_<NAME>`.